-- Ambulance and paramedics in attendance - Marshals at test road starts, finishes and all access roads to secure the area - All warning signs on approach to the test area, the start, finish and all access roads.
-Anyone approaching the test area should pass at least three of these warning signs before arriving at the test road. - Radio communications between the stage start, finish and any access roads.
+- Ambulance and paramedics in attendance - Marshals at test road starts, finishes and all access roads / paths to secure the area - All warning signs on approach to the test area, the start, finish and all access roads.
+Anyone approaching the test area should pass at least three of these warning signs before arriving at the test road. - Radio communications between the stage start, finish and any access roads. - Plans for spectator zones, spectator access and NO-GO areas.